fredmerlo/geofoodtruck/README.md

 3. #### Automate Everything
    Or try to Automate as much as resonably possible.
 The key concept is to strive for `Idempotency`, run once or 100 times, given the same input the outcome will always be the same.
 Eliminating manual intervention is another practice to boost Agile Development Teams productivity.

-   For `GeoFoodTruck`, the CI / CD pipeline acheives `Complete Automation`, from source code modifications to Cloud deployment and Application Quality validation with UATs.
+   For `GeoFoodTruck`, the CI / CD pipeline is configured to support a [Continious Flow](https://martinfowler.com/bliki/ContinuousFlow.html) Agile Delivery workflow, where commits are fully assessed and the pipeline is not interrupted upon stage failues.

-   I implemented OIDC GitHub Authentication to request AWS temporary credentials, eliminating manual administration of AWS Keys and Secrets, which are necessary for provisioning Cloud artifacts and infrastructure.

-   I created two event triggered Workflows: **Deploy** and **Test**.
+   I created three event triggered Workflows: **Deploy**, **Test** and **IaC**
    - **Deploy** is activated upon detection of source code changes in the repository.
 Triggering a new build for the web application and a new deployment of the AWS infrastructure using the Terraform IaC templates.
 Terraform dynamically identifies if any modifications require infrastructure updates.
    - **Test** is activated upon successful completion of the `Deploy` workflow, using a Docker container to run all UATs to avoid blocking of the `Deploy` workflow.
 The `Test` workflow publishes the [Tests Result Report](https://geofoodtruck-test-report.s3.amazonaws.com/index.html) available to all project collaborators.
       <details>